Florian Vichot

 Cisco MerakiRemote, Australia

-Principal Engineer - SREFebruary 2023 to June 2025
+Principal Engineer - SRE / Platform EngineeringFebruary 2023 to July 2025

 • Mentored several Technical Leaders, with weekly one-on-ones to discuss technical challenges, career aspirations and leadership development.